 In 2019, 68% of fatal alcohol-impaired driving crashes occurred when at least one driver had a BAC of 0.15% or higher.
-Researchers and key informants have noted that these drivers may be less likely to change their behavior as a result of lowering the per se BAC.
-Researchers stated that "those who drive while impaired by alcohol have difficulty [changing their drinking and driving behavior]...", especially those who repeatedly drink and drive.
+A Researchers and key informants have noted that these drivers may be less likely to change their behaviors as a result of lowering the per se BAC.
+Researchers stated that "those who drive while impaired by alcohol have difficulty [changing their drinking and driving behaviors]...", especially those who repeatedly drink and drive.
 National organizations stated that the change in per se BAC may be unlikely to influence drinking and driving behaviors of people who consume alcohol at high BAC levels or who drink and drive frequently.
-The National Academies found that there is a "substantial body of evidence [indicating] that binge drinking is strongly associated with alcohol-impaired driving.
-Additionally, "binge drinking (i.e., higher per occasion consumption) was more strongly associated with alcohol-impaired driving than heavy drinking (i.e., high average consumption)."
+Hat binge drinking is strongly associated with alcohol-impaired driving.
+Additionally, binge drinking (i.e., higher per occasion consumption) was more strongly associated with alcohol-impaired driving than heavy drinking (i.e., high average consumption).

 People with alcohol use disorder are also at increased risk of alcohol-impaired driving and are more likely to report alcohol-impaired driving behaviors in the past year compared to people who drink alcohol but do not have alcohol use disorder.
 Researchers suggested that separate interventions may be necessary to reduce alcohol-impaired driving among people who engage in binge drinking or experience alcohol use disorder (e.g., changes related to alcohol purchasing and marketing environments, access to treatment).
+30